go-kratos/kratos/.github/ISSUE_TEMPLATE/feature-request.md

 ### Requirements description of the feature
 <!--
 example:
     The event interface should be added to Kratos.
-The interface should contain subscribers and publishers, and the message body should contain key value heade
+The interface should contain subscribers and publishers, and the message body should contain key value head
 -->
 ### References
 <!--